KDE/documentation-docs-kdenlive-org/compositing/blending_modes.rst

    Keeps the darker colors of the blend layer and makes light colors less opaque.
 This is done by taking the :abbr:`RGB(Red Green Blue)` channel values from 0 to 1 of the pixel in the blend layer and multiplying it with the values of the corresponding pixel in the base layer.
 The resulting color is always darker, except for where it is pure white, since each value is less than 1.

 :Color Burn:
    The color from the blend layer is used to darken the base layer, and increases the contrast between the two.
 This is done by dividing the inverted base layer by the blend layer, and then inverting the result.
 Blending with white produces no change.
-Note that when the blend layer is a homogenous color, this effect is equivalent to changing the black point to the inverted color.
+Note that when the blend layer is a homogeneous color, this effect is equivalent to changing the black point to the inverted color.

 .. list-table::
    :widths: 33 33 33